Berserk (manga): Miura's death and series resumption

 On May 20, 2021, Hakusensha announced that Miura had died at the age of 54 on May 6 from an acute aortic dissection, leaving the future of the series undecided.
 The posthumous 364th chapter, which was Miura's final work, was published in Young Animal on September 10 of that year.
 The manuscript was completed by members of Miura's Studio Gaga, his team of assistants and apprentices.
 (Note: The studio consisted of Miura's former assistants: Yoshimitsu Kurosaki, Akio Miyaji, Nobuhiro Hirai, Naohide Nagashima, Hideaki Sugimoto and Shigeru Kinoshita.)
 The magazine issue served as a memorial to Miura, featuring a special "Messages to Kentarou Miura" booklet and a poster of notable scenes from the manga.
 Hakusensha stated that the future of the series remained uncertain and that the priority would "always be placed on him—what he would think if he were still with us."
-The afterword in the manga's 41st volume, released in December 2021, reiterated that the series' future was still undecided.
+The afterword in the manga's 41st volume, released in December 2021, reiterated that the future of the series was still undecided.

 On June 7, 2022, Hakusensha and Kouji Mori announced that the series would continue, based on plans and thoughts relayed to Mori by Miura, along with memorandums and character designs left by the author.
 Mori recounted a discussion with Miura nearly 30 years prior, during which Miura outlined the manga's entire storyline.
 Mori stated that the story had since progressed "exactly as we discussed at the time, with almost no changes."
 As the only person familiar with Miura's intended ending, Mori agreed to supervise the continuation, vowing, "I will only write the episodes that Miura talked to me about.
 I will not flesh it out.
 I will not write episodes that I don't remember clearly.
 I will only write the lines and stories that Miura described to me."

 In a 2023 interview commemorating the release of the 42nd volume, Mori described Miura as "a manga genius bursting with talent," who possessed "an eagerness to see things through to the end as well as an outstanding ability to paint, conceive stories and employ narrative devices effectively."
 Mori initially believed continuing the series without Miura would be impossible but changed his mind after collaborating with Studio Gaga to complete the final chapter.
 He was motivated to continue by the thought that Miura would be mad at him if he did nothing.
 Regarding his role, Mori expressed mixed feelings: "It may be unforgivable for me to do it, now that Miura is no longer here," and reaffirmed his commitment: "I will never add my own twist.
 I will simply remember and convey what Miura told me."

 Berserk has continued with the credits appearing as "original work by Kentaro Miura, art by Studio Gaga, supervised by Kouji Mori".
-The "Fantasia Arc/Elf Island Chapter" concluded with chapters released from June 24, 2022, to May 26, 2023; a new story arc began on September 22 of the same year.
+The "Fantasia Arc/Elf Island Chapter" concluded with chapters released from June 24, 2022, to May 26, 2023; a new story arc began on September 22 of that same year.